 The Accreditation Manual (available in the Standards section of the web site), in addition to presenting information on interpreting and complying with the Standards, contains important information about ARC-PA policies and procedures.
 It includes content about responding to observations or citations.
 Programs are to follow directions in correspondence and documents from the ARC-PA about how to submit reports and materials to the ARC-PA.

 The ARC-PA Bylaws and Policy Manual are available here as informational resources for physician assistant program faculty, staff and the general public.
 The Accreditation Manual is being updated and will include references to these policies where appropriate.

 The ARC-PA has developed a document to provide clarification about the masters degree requirement as described in the Standards, 4th edition.
 This document addresses expectations for all programs that do not yet confer a graduate degree.

 Syllabi, Competencies, Objectives

-Syllabi, Instructional Objectives and Learning Outcomes, for entry-level PA programs, Standards 4th edition.
+Syllabi, Instructional Objectives and Learning Outcomes, Standards 4th edition.